AB InBev, SABMiller brew up $100 billion deal

 The accepted offer of 44 pounds a share increases a proposal made on Monday to pay 43.50, which in turn was an increase on a 42.15 offer which AB InBev made public last week after previous proposals of 38 pounds and then 40 pounds had been turned down.

-Based on AB InBev's share price on Tuesday the company is offering to pay 68.5 billion pounds.
+Based on AB InBev's share price on Tuesday the company is offering to pay 68.5 billion pounds ($104.2 billion).

 However, Neil Wilkinson, senior equities fund manager at Royal London Asset Management and an AB InBev investor, said he was pleased with the deal, "which will enable AB InBev to perpetuate its growth story."